aosabook/500lines/image-filters/image-filters.markdown

 uptime.
 We spend more time hunting down corner cases than refining algorithms.

 These constraints and requirements are important for our users.
-However there’s also a space for freeing ourselves from them to play and explore.
+However there’s also space for freeing ourselves from them to play and explore.

 Eventually, I decided to port this to a native mobile app.
 Processing has an Android library, but as many mobile developers do, I opted to go iOS first.
 I